The best way to run a Flash update on your Mac

 How to install Flash on your Mac safely

-If Flash is not installed, which is by default on all new Macs, here’s a step-by-step guide to install it safely.
+If Flash is not installed, which is by default on all new Macs, here’s a step-by-step guide to installing it safely.

 Visit the Adobe Flash Player page.